turingschool-examples/favorites-tracker-api/README.md

 * You will need to close your terminal window and re-open it for the changes to take effect

 #### Creating our database
-* Make sure you are in you `movie-tracker` project folder
+* Make sure you are in you `favorties-tracker-api` directory
-* From the command line, run the following command to create a users database `psql -f ./database/users.sql`
+* From the command line, run the following command to create a users database `psql -f ./db/tables.sql`
-* When you start up the server (`npm install` and `npm start`), you should now be able to visit `localhost:3000/api/users` and see the database with a single user (Taylor)
+* When you start up the server (`npm install` and `npm start`), you should now be able to visit `localhost:3001/` and you should see a JSON response some information

 #### Press CMD-T to create a new tab in your terminal
 * Type `psql`.
 This will get you into the interactive postgres terminal.
 From here you can run postgres and sql commands.
 You might get an error *psql: FATAL: database "username" does not exist* To resolve this error type *createdb 'somthing does not exist'*